Kevin Harkin: Hull

+He played as a substitute (replacing Tony Dean) in Hull FC's 12–4 victory over Hull Kingston Rovers in the 1981–82 John Player Trophy Final during the 1981–82 season at Headingley, Leeds on Saturday 23 January 1982.

 Genealogical information

 Kevin Harkin is the cousin of the rugby league footballers; Paul Harkin and Terry Harkin.

 Honoured at York

 Kevin Harkin is a York 'Hall of Fame' inductee.

 Outside rugby league

 Kevin Harkin was the Landlord of The Weavers Arms, 33 Storrs Hill Road, Ossett, Wakefield.